 Caring For Your Son After Circumcision

 Circumcision is a personal choice that parents make when welcoming a son into the world.
 While the American Academy of Pediatrics (AAP) encourages circumcision because of potential health benefits, the risks are not sufficient enough to fully recommend it.
-Parents, along with their pediatrician, can discuss circumcision and take into account your family’s medical, religious, cultural and ethnic traditions.
+Parents, along with their pediatrician, can discuss circumcision and should consider your family’s medical, religious, cultural and ethnic traditions.

 Medical Benefits